A New Relief Measure for American Olim

 One of the significant financial barriers for American Jews considering aliyah has been the double social insurance burden: paying both US Social Security/Medicare taxes (if working for a US employer) and Israeli ביטוח לאומי (Bituach Leumi) on the same income.
 The 2026 legislation introduces an exemption specifically designed to address this.

-Who Qualifies for the Exemption
+Who qualifies for the exemption?

 The 2026 exemption applies to American olim (individuals who made aliyah and hold Israeli citizenship or permanent residency) who meet all of the following conditions: